 About Cherry is a film about Angelina (Ashley HinShaw) a pretty girl who likes boys in bands and comes from a broken home.
-Her mother, Phyllis, (Lili Taylor) is an alcoholic who spends most days lying on the couch drunk while her creepy boyfriend comes and goes as he pleases.
-Angelina tries to care for her sister JoJo (Maya Donato) when she is not working at the laundrymat or going to school.
+Her mother, Phyllis (Lili Taylor), is an alcoholic who spends most days lying on the couch drunk while her creepy boyfriend comes and goes as he pleases.
+Angelina tries to care for her sister JoJo (Maya Donato) when she is not working at the laundromat or going to school.

 Once settled in San Francisco, Angelina takes a job at a strip club where she meets Frances (James Franco) and begins dating him.
-She also finds her new name "Cherry," and her way in front of the camera of Margaret (Heather Graham).
-Margaret is a porn director who has grown weary of her long-time lesbian love Jillian (Diane Farr).
+She also finds her new name “Cherry,” and her way in front of the camera of Margaret (Heather Graham), a porn director who has grown weary of her long-time lesbian love Jillian (Diane Farr).